 With the United States having a number of regulations in place for data protection itself, does that mean companies already compliant with national regulations will find it easier to adjust to GDPR requirements?
-Let’s have a look at data protection regulations on both sides of the Atlantic to find out.
+Let’s have a look at data protection laws on both sides of the Atlantic to find out.

 The European Union under the GDPR

 The most important and talked about change in data protection regulation in Europe in the last twenty years, the GDPR has set off a race for compliance among companies big and small weary of its punitive powers.
-Businesses guilty of discarding its key principles or suffering major data breaches due to poor data security measures will face hefty fines of up to 4% of their annual global turnover or €20 Million, whichever is greater.
+Businesses guilty of non-compliance, discarding its key principles, or suffering major data breaches due to poor data security measures will face hefty fines of up to 4% of their annual global turnover or €20 Million, whichever is greater.

 Replacing the EU Data Protection Directive 95/46/EC that was felt no longer adequately addressed the tremendous technological growth of recent years, the GDPR aims to harmonize data privacy laws across Europe, while not only protecting EU citizens’ sensitive data, but also empowering them to better control their data.
-It introduces, among other requirements, the need for privacy by default and by design, stricter controls over cross-border data transfers and cements EU citizens’ right to be forgotten, essentially allowing them to request the deletion of their data.
+It introduces, among other requirements, the need for privacy by default and by design, stricter controls over cross-border data transfers and cements EU citizens’ right to erasure, essentially allowing them to request the deletion of their data.

 In Europe, privacy and data protection appear as fundamental freedoms under the European Union Charter so it is therefore no wonder that the GDPR was shaped into a ground-breaking legislation in defense of these rights.